 Protection Tips:

-Take care while installing software and avoid installing checked add-ons, if not necessary.
+Please take care while installing software, and avoid installing checked add-ons if it's necessary.

-Use the antivirus software to check the computer periodically for adware programs.
+Use antivirus software to check the computer periodically for adware programs.

-Overview: Spyware is software that aims to keep track of every activity that the user undertakes without their consent and is most of the time in possession of sensitive information, including passwords, credit card information, and information on the website visited.
+Overview: Spyware Malwareis software that tracks user activity without their consent.
+It usually contains sensitive information, including passwords, credit card information, and information on the websites visited.

-How It Works: Disease threats can be implanted through phishing emails, websites, infected or through.
-Software bundles.
+How It Works: Disease threats can be implanted through phishing emails, websites, or infected devices—software bundles.
 When activated, this gadget logs keystrokes, takes screenshots, and collects information on the user.

 Notable Examples: Pegasus, FinSpy, and CoolWebSearch